 So, that one-day offering is focused on the residential interior space.
 Now, we do exterior and, you know, that’s a different part of our business, but really that one-day concept again is coming into your home, acting almost like a restaurant instead of cooking your meal, you know exactly what the day is it’s going to happen, you know what you’re going to pay, you know what you’ve got.
 There’s no mess for you, there’s no work for you.
 In, out, exactly what you need.

-The total investment necessary to begin operation of a WOW 1 DAY PAINTING franchised business is $67,000 to $129,500.
+The total investment necessary to begin operation of a WOW 1 DAY PAINTING franchised business is $63,500 to $153,700.
+This includes initial fees of $35,000 to $80,000 that must be paid to us or our affiliate.
+If we grant

 Royalty: 6% of Gross Revenues-